sonejostudios/SpaceNET/docs/README.md

 * Use a full featured terminal to hack things in the game
 * Find money, buy objects
 * Have a drink at the bar
-* Receive emails, decrypt files and install software
+* Receive emails, uncrypt files and install software
 * Dock to a satellite
 * Choose between 3 different spaceships
 * Collect gems